These steps will help you learn the basics of embedding web-based content from third-party sources in IT Glue documents.

 - Next, copy the HTML embed code (usually found within a share menu).

 - Create a document in IT Glue and add a Text or Step content block.

 - Click the (Embed Media icon) from the editing toolbar.

 - Paste in the HTML embed code from the third-party service and click the checkmark to add it to your document.

-Your content should show up immediately on the page, or it may not display anything in the editor.
-After publishing the document, some web objects will display in IT Glue and in the public version of your document.
-Others may only display in the public version of your document.
-Not all content will work as an iframe.
+Your iframe may work fine and show up immediately on the page, or it may not display anything until you publish.
+Not all content works as an iframe.
 Simply copy and paste an embed code into the Embed Media tool and publish the document to determine the code's compatibility with IT Glue and the browser.

 Example showing a public document with an embedded video

 If you make the document public, you’ll have a URL that you can send to anyone.
 The uses for this feature are based on your imagination and access to web-based embed codes.
 Generally speaking, content from Vimeo, YouTube, Wistia, Lucidchart, and Wufoo (forms) should all successfully display in public documents.